Wedding abroad legal requirements…I completely understand that this is not the most exciting topic but it is a vitally important one.

 5) Further Reading

-You can search via our category facility (at the very bottom of the page) for further articles and advice in respect of the legal requirements for specific countries.
-The “legal requirements” link contains every page with reference to the subject.
-Alternatively, click on the county you are interested in below.
+For further articles and advice in respect of the legal requirements the following link “legal requirements” contains every post with reference to the subject.
+Alternatively, click on the individual country links listed below:

 As Caroline commented, “all that needs to happen is for one piece of paperwork to be incomplete and the wedding can’t take place, so it’s an essential aspect to get right.”